 Besides that, by tracking correlation changes over time, we will be in a perfect position to recognize and forecast emerging needs and trends among our visitors.

 If this is taken from another perspective, one can see that herein lays an opportunity for retailers to promote certain brands and specific products which fall into the correlated categories.
-Simple ads and banner or other signage can be used to increase the sales of whatever specific brand in the correlated category needs to be promoted.
-Which in turn leads to higher sales of that item.
+Simple ads and banners or other signage can be used to increase the sales of whatever specific brand in the correlated category needs to be promoted.
+Which in turn leads to higher sales of that item, therefore resulting in a boost of our cross-selling strategy.

 Step 3: Maximize Cross-selling opportunities